openplantpathology/Reproducibility_in_Plant_Pathology/src/README.md

 Creating a sample of articles
 -----------------------------

-Twenty journals in the discipline of plant pathology were selected by the authors as being the primary choice for most plant pathologists when publishing manuscripts.
+Twenty journals in the discipline of plant pathology were selected by the assignee as being the primary choice for most plant pathologists when publishing manuscripts.

 Using the assumption that journals publish an average 10 articles per issue, for a population of ~1000 articles, using a confidence level of 95% and confidence interval of 10% we need 88 samples.
 In [Issue \#3](https://github.com/adamhsparks/Reproducible-Research-in-Plant-Pathology/issues/3), we decided to select 200 articles to have a large sample of the population.